mstksg/inCode/copy/entries/advent-gol.md

 help us gain an intuition for some of what's going on, and also partially to show that intuition at the individual component level can only get so far.

-It's a bit difficult to duplicate the same forward/reverse neighbor interactive element for 4D as we had for 4D, so here's a different representation.
+It's a bit difficult to duplicate the same [forward neighbor][#golSyms4DForward]/[reverse neighbor][#golSyms4DReverse] interactive elements as we had for 4D, so here's a different representation.
 Here is an interactive element of all of the `<z,w,q>` slice cosets (the wedge of normalized points we track for our implementation) and both their forward and reverse neighbor weights of each other (computable using the method we used for 4D).
 The `q` axis is represented as stacked zw sections from left to right.